 Pineapple Upside Down Cake is one of my family’s very favorite desserts.
 When I was first married I used a fairly standard one layer cake recipe for upside down cakes which turned out okay but then one day I was browsing, once again, through one of my many cookbooks and found a different recipe that sounded like it would taste a bit better and it was easier to prepare.
-Of course I had to try it and wow!
+Of course, I had to try it and wow!

 The batter was so creamy and delicious I could eat the batter without making the cake… not wanting to totally pig out I ignored my cravings and made the cake.
 I’ve used this recipe ever since and when I think about cakes I usually add pineapple to my grocery list so I can enjoy the batter again.
-I’ve also made this with peaches, nectarines and apricots so if you or your family aren’t overly fond of pineapple try a different fruit because they all work well with this recipe.
+I’ve also made this with peaches, nectarines, and apricots so if you or your family aren’t overly fond of pineapple try a different fruit because they all work well with this recipe.

-This is a very easy to make upside pineapple cake and takes less than an hour to prepare and bake.
+This is very easy to make an upside pineapple cake and takes less than an hour to prepare and bake.
 You have to let it cool a bit before you can enjoy it but it’s well worth the not very long wait.

 Easy Pineapple Upside Down Cake